MatinH2004/LS_Core_Curriculum/RB_120/OOP_Book/classes_and_objects_II.md

 We can define **constants** in our class, by declaring a variable with all letters uppercased.
 Constants are variables that will never change, although it is possible to reassign them.

+If you want to access a constant outside of the class then you would have to use **classname::constant**

+Class constants are inherited and can be overridden like instance methods.

 For example:

 ```ruby